Imantz/simple-math-with-tensorflow/README.md

 # simple-math-with-tensorflow

-To check how it looks visit:
+To check how it looks visit and paint number in black box: https://imantz.github.io/simple-math-with-tensorflow/
-  https://imantz.github.io/simple-math-with-tensorflow/